10 Reasons Peace Lily is Drooping and How to Revive It

 How to fix it

-Keep the Peace Lily well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.
+Keep the plant well pruned by removing spent flowers, dead and yellow foliage to minimize pest infestations.
 Cut the leaves with a clean sharp knife or scissors as close to the base as possible.

-Seperate the affected Peace Lily away from the rest of the plants to minimize spread to the and treat it appropriately with an Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+Seperate the affected plant away from the rest of the plants to minimize spread to the and treat it with an insecticidal soap or neem oil as per the manufacturer's recommendations.

 4. Root-rot disease